jimburton/noughts-and-crosses/README.md

 Put the enabling and disabling code into two functions, `enableChat` and `disableChat`.
 Add calls to these functions in `setNameAndPlayer` (called when a game begins) and `setupJoin` (called when the page loads and when a game ends).
-When the chat form is submitted, a function called `chat` which is defined in `script.js` is invoked -- edit this function to grab the contents of the field `form_chat_text` and prepend the name of the current player before it (e.g. if your username is `"bob"` and you type `"Hi"` into the field, the text that should be sent is `"bob: Hi"`).
+When the chat form is submitted, a function called `chat`, defined in `script.js`, is invoked -- edit this function to grab the contents of the field `form_chat_text` and prepend the name of the current player before it (e.g. if your username is `"bob"` and you type `"Hi"` into the field, the text that should be sent is `"bob: Hi"`).
 The username is available in the field `name`.
 Use the `send` function to send the